singingwolfboy/relask/README.rst

   relask = Relask(app)
   relask.schema.query = Query

-6. Run to see your result!
+6. See your result with one command - don't worry about webpack any more:

 .. code:: bash